State Healthy Soil Policy Map

 Note that though many of these states empower state agencies to create soil health programs, there are efforts to pass legislation to put such programs in state statutes and to establish reliable funding for those programs.
 Of the bills filed in 2023, the bills in 9 states (Hawaii, Iowa, Illinois, Kentucky, Michigan, Montana, New Jersey, Nevada, and Oregon) create a soil health program or add soil health to existing programs.
 Also, Kansas has effectively created and is funding the Kansas Soil Health Initiative in the annual budget, but has not yet established the program in statute.

-Use the arrows below to see the evolution of Soil Health Policy in the United States.
+Swipe or use the arrows below to see the evolution of Soil Health Policy in the United States

 For more information on each state, visit the individual state Policy Information in the next section.